simula67/meeting-auto-attender/README.md

 3. Run Zoom, WebEx and MS Teams and log in with your username and password, if you want to join as a particular user.

-4. Make sure to close all other windows and free up the desktop.
+4. Close all other window and have a clean desktop.

 5. Run main.py.

-6. Do not close the command prompt where the program is running and watch for any errors that show up.
+6. Do not close the terminal window where the program is running.

-Keep an eye out in case of errors and failures.
+Watch the terminal window for error messages.

 # Errors